 These are our defining principles, our key points that will hopefully provide a platform for strong confidence in our security in God and re-present Grace as an all-sufficient provision for complete Righteousness.

-- Since we have the Grace that is in Jesus, the true definition of Grace is God’s empowering presence.
+- Since we have the Grace that is in Jesus, a more helpful definition of Grace is God’s empowering presence.

 - The Holy Spirit is God’s power within us, an empowering that give us mastery over sin and allows us minister in power like Jesus.

 - Our salvation (justification) and our transformation (sanctification) come exclusively through faith in Jesus.
 There is nothing more to add.

 - There is no need for Law/Torah in the lives of believers.
 The Holy Spirit is our Ruler and Governor.

 - Grace does not need to be “balanced,” especially by Law.